ding-lab/germlinewrapper/README.md

-# germlinewrapper
+# Germline Wrapper d2

-detect germline variants from normal samples
+Detect germline variants from normal samples

-Song Cao
+Song Cao and Matt Wyczalkowski

 GermineWrapper pipeline is a fully automated and modular software package designed for detection of germline variants from normal exome data.
-It works on LSF job scheduler.
-Multiple standard variant callings are included in the pipeline such as varscan, gatk and pindel.
+Designed to run in MGI and standard docker envrionments.

+Variant callers used: varscan, gatk and pindel.

-Additional notes
+## Additional notes

 * All paths with respect to host